Ivan Lavsky: Biography

 Lavsky was born on 15 August 1919 in the industrial city of Dnipropetrovsk, Soviet Ukraine Republic.

 In 1939 Lavsky graduated from Dnipropetrovsk Art School, where he studied under Mikhail Panin.

 In 1941–1945, Lavsky took part in the Great Patriotic War, which led the Soviet people against Nazi Germany and its allies.
 As a machine gunner, he participated in the battles, was wounded and marked by military awards.

 In 1946–1949 Lavsky attended the Art Studio of the Leningrad House of Officers of Red Army, where his teachers were known artists Michail Avilov and Alfred Eberling.

 Starting in 1947 Lavsky participated in art exhibitions.
 He painted landscapes, genre scenes, cityscapes, sketches from the life.

 Since 1956, Lavsky was a member of the Leningrad Union of Artists.
 In 1950–1970 years he made a creative journey in Old Ladoga, Goryachy Klyuch, Gurzuf, Monchegorsk, in Central Asia.

-Most vividly picturesque of Lavsky's talent opened in the genre of nature studies of small forms.
-In these works, made artistically, widely and easily, consistently surprising skill with which the artist with the challenge of painting – the transfer of the mood of the landscape and the main relations that determine its color.

 Lavsky died on 10 October 1977 in Leningrad.
 His paintings reside in museums and private collections in Russia, Ukraine, France, England, the U.S., Italy, and others.